-Our goal is to be carbon neutral in our own operational energy use by 2022 and to obtain 100% of our electricity from renewable sources in the same time frame.
-Our commitments in relation to climate change extend beyond our business operations and activities.
-We have two climate goals approved by the Science Based Target initiative (SBTi): to reduce our absolute Scope 1 and 2 greenhouse gas emissions by 95% by 2022 and our absolute Scope 3 greenhouse gas emissions by 30% by 2030 (all from a 2016 base year).
 The Scope 1 and 2 target focuses on emissions from our direct operations (including electricity and gas consumption at our stores, offices, internal manufacturing and distribution sites), while the Scope 3 target relates to indirect emissions in our extended supply chain (which includes the impact from the sourcing of raw materials and manufacturing of finished goods).
 The targets covering greenhouse gas emissions from Burberry’s operations (Scopes 1 and 2) are consistent with reductions required to keep warming to 1.5°C, the most ambitious goal of the Paris Agreement.
-To date, we have reduced our Scope 1 and 2 emissions by 82% compared to FY 2016/17.
+To date, we have reduced our Scope 1 and 2 emissions by 84% compared to FY 2016/17.
 In 2020, we have furthered our ambitions and signed up to the British Retail Consortium Climate Action Roadmap, committing to Net Zero by 2040.

 Product is at the heart of our strategy and our runway shows are key moments of inspiration and brand heat.
 However, it is important to us to take steps to protect our planet and ensure we operate in a responsible way.
-That’s why we ensured both our Spring/Summer 2020 and Autumn/Winter 2020 shows were carbon neutral.
+That’s why all our events, including shows and presentations, have been certified carbon neutral since 2019. .
 To achieve this, we set a minimum carbon price for each show, this carbon price was reinvested in Verified Carbon Standard (VCS) certified projects in areas that had been recently devastated by fires in Australia and Brazil.

 ENERGY AND GLOBAL GREENHOUSE GAS EMISSIONS